Ignorance in the Age of Text: “Ignorant” Readers and Their Reading in Eighteenth- and Nineteenth-Century Britain

-Jakob Hellstenius’ project is an attempt at untangling the interplay of the “anti-knowledge” and reading practices of British common readers in the 18th and 19th century.
-While common readers were berated by elites for reading “uninstructive” texts that did nothing to change their readers’ material and intellectual poverty—but instead deepened their ignorance—their reading was anything but a meaningless pastime.
+Jakob K. Hellstenius’s project seeks to understand the reading practices of those readers in Britain who were deemed “ignorant” in the eighteenth and nineteenth centuries.
+“Ignorant” readers were berated by elites for reading “uninstructive” texts that did nothing to change their material and intellectual poverty, but instead deepened their ignorance—yet such reading was anything but a meaningless pastime.

-Methodologically Jakob will rely on a range of approaches from traditional archival work to methods from science and technology studies and the digital humanities.
+Methodologically, Jakob applies a range of approaches, from traditional archival work to methods from science and technology studies and the digital humanities.

 Jakob received both his MA and BA from the University of Oslo.
-His MA explored the effects of the diversification and universalization of the written word on the reading practices of common readers in 19th century Norway.
-He was the recipient of the UiO:Norden and Foreningen Norden’s Master thesis scholarship, as well as LO’s (Norwegian Confederation of Trade Unions) Master thesis scholarship for studies in labor history.
+His MA explored the effects of the diversification and universalization of the written word on the reading practices of common readers in nineteenth-century Norway.
+He was the recipient of the UiO:Norden and Foreningen Norden’s Master thesis scholarship and the Master thesis scholarship of the LO (Norwegian Confederation of Trade Unions) for studies in labor history.

 Find Jakob's profile on the Website of the International Max Planck Research School – "Knowledge and its Resources" (IMPRS-KIR).